 SOAC offers 3 on 3 and 5 on 5 basketball during the winter season.
 Practices are typically held at The Lamb’s Chapel gym in Haw River.

 What IS bocce anyways?
 It’s Italian lawn bowling, where one team tries to bowl the pallino ball into the end zone of the court before the other team.
 Our season begins in august on Saturday mornings at the Kernodle Sr Center.
 Bocce state competitions take place at the Fall Tournament.

-BowlingSOAC has a great bowling program.
+SOAC has a great bowling program.
 We offer bowling at 2 different locations in the county, Mebane and Burlington.
 We have 2 seasons, Winter/Spring gearing up for state competition in the summer and Fall practices for fun!

-Elon IntramuralsElon University created a program for students and Special Olympic Athletes that has become one of the best things we do here in Alamance County.
+Elon University created a program for students and Special Olympic Athletes that has become one of the best things we do here in Alamance County.
 It is a great opportunity for our athletes to be a part of the community and impact the lives of others through sports.
 Fall sports typically included soccer and flag football and spring we do indoor soccer as well as other adaptive sports.

 We are partnered with Koppertop Life Learning Center for our Equestrian Training.
 Deborah Meredith trains with our athletes 10 weeks prior to the state level tournament.

 Spring Season starts in April-July.
 Fall season gears up for competition starting in August.

 This sport is offered in the winter/spring to gear up for summer games competition and in the fall for practice.
 We are partnered with the Maynard Aquatic Center and the YMCA in Burlington that offer wonderful practices and training for our athletes.

 Athletes currently in schools that participate in Special Olympics activities will practice and collect qualifying scores for SPRING GAMES within their schools Physical Education Program.
 Adult athletes and students in schools not participating in SPRING GAMES can attend our test day to obtain their qualifying scores.
 Athletes compete in a track event consisting of 10M Wheelchair Race, 25M, 50M and or 100M Walk/Run and a Softball Throw.